mlfearon/nosema-floral-visitation/data/README.md

 BOMB_visitdur3		The average duration per visit (seconds per visit) of all Bombus spp. (bumblebees) that were only interacting with the nectar of the flower for each visit to each site.
 BOMB_visitdur4		The average duration per visit (seconds per visit) of all Bombus spp. (bumblebees) that were only interacting with the pollen/stamen of the flower for each visit to each site.
 BOMB_visitdur5		The average duration per visit (seconds per visit) of all Bombus spp. (bumblebees) that were interacting with the pollen/stamen ad nectar simultaneously of the flower for each visit to each site.
+PEPO_dur		The average duration (seconds) of all Eucera pruinosa (squash bee) visits that were interacting with any part of the flower for each visit to each site.
+PEPO_dur2		The average duration (seconds) of all Eucera pruinosa (squash bee) that were only interacting with the petals of the flower for each visit to each site.
+PEPO_dur3		The average duration (seconds) of all Eucera pruinosa (squash bee) that were only interacting with the nectar of the flower for each visit to each site.
+PEPO_dur4		The average duration (seconds) of all Eucera pruinosa (squash bee) that were only interacting with the pollen/stamen of the flower for each visit to each site.
+PEPO_dur5		The average duration (seconds) of all Eucera pruinosa (squash bee) that were interacting with the pollen/stamen ad nectar simultaneously of the flower for each visit to each site.
+PEPO_visitdur		The average duration per visit (seconds per visit) of all Eucera pruinosa (squash bee) visits that were interacting with any part of the flower for each visit to each site.
+PEPO_visitdur2		The average duration per visit (seconds per visit) of all Eucera pruinosa (squash bee) that were only interacting with the petals of the flower for each visit to each site.
+PEPO_visitdur3		The average duration per visit (seconds per visit) of all Eucera pruinosa (squash bee) that were only interacting with the nectar of the flower for each visit to each site.
+PEPO_visitdur4		The average duration per visit (seconds per visit) of all Eucera pruinosa (squash bee) that were only interacting with the pollen/stamen of the flower for each visit to each site.
+PEPO_visitdur5		The average duration per visit (seconds per visit) of all Eucera pruinosa (squash bee) that were interacting with the pollen/stamen ad nectar simultaneously of the flower for each visit to each site.
+Other1_dur		The average duration (seconds) of all non-honeybee and non-bumblebee visits that were interacting with any part of the flower for each visit to each site.
+Other1_dur2		The duration (seconds) of all non-honeybees and non-bumblebees that were only interacting with the petals of the flower for each visit to each site.
+Other1_dur3		The duration (seconds) of all non-honeybees and non-bumblebees that were only interacting with the nectar of the flower for each visit to each site.
+Other1_dur4		The duration (seconds) of all non-honeybees and non-bumblebees that were only interacting with the pollen/stamen of the flower for each visit to each site.
+Other1_dur5		The duration (seconds) of all non-honeybees and non-bumblebees that were interacting with the pollen/stamen and nectar simultaneously of the flower for each visit to each site.
+Other1_visitdur		The average duration per visit (seconds per visit) of all non-honeybee and non-bumblebee visits that were interacting with any part of the flower for each visit to each site.
+Other1_visitdur2		The average duration per visit (seconds per visit) of all non-honeybees and non-bumblebees that were only interacting with the petals of the flower for each visit to each site.
+Other1_visitdur3		The average duration per visit (seconds per visit) of all non-honeybees and non-bumblebees that were only interacting with the nectar of the flower for each visit to each site.
+Other1_visitdur4		The average duration per visit (seconds per visit) of all non-honeybees and non-bumblebees that were only interacting with the pollen/stamen of the flower for each visit to each site.
+Other1_visitdur5		The average duration per visit (seconds per visit) of all non-honeybees and non-bumblebees that were interacting with the pollen/stamen and nectar simultaneously of the flower for each visit to each site.
-Other_dur		The average duration (seconds) of all non-honeybee and non-bumblebee visits that were interacting with any part of the flower for each visit to each site.
+Other2_dur		The average duration (seconds) of all non-honeybee and non-bumblebee and non-squash bee visits that were interacting with any part of the flower for each visit to each site.
-Other_dur2		The duration (seconds) of all non-honeybees and non-bumblebees that were only interacting with the petals of the flower for each visit to each site.
+Other2_dur2		The duration (seconds) of all non-honeybees and non-bumblebees and non-squash bee that were only interacting with the petals of the flower for each visit to each site.
-Other_dur3		The duration (seconds) of all non-honeybees and non-bumblebees that were only interacting with the nectar of the flower for each visit to each site.
+Other2_dur3		The duration (seconds) of all non-honeybees and non-bumblebees and non-squash bee that were only interacting with the nectar of the flower for each visit to each site.
-Other_dur4		The duration (seconds) of all non-honeybees and non-bumblebees that were only interacting with the pollen/stamen of the flower for each visit to each site.
+Other2_dur4		The duration (seconds) of all non-honeybees and non-bumblebees and non-squash bee that were only interacting with the pollen/stamen of the flower for each visit to each site.
-Other_dur5		The duration (seconds) of all non-honeybees and non-bumblebees that were interacting with the pollen/stamen and nectar simultaneously of the flower for each visit to each site.
+Other2_dur5		The duration (seconds) of all non-honeybees and non-bumblebees and non-squash bee that were interacting with the pollen/stamen and nectar simultaneously of the flower for each visit to each site.
-Other_visitdur		The average duration per visit (seconds per visit) of all non-honeybee and non-bumblebee visits that were interacting with any part of the flower for each visit to each site.
+Other2_visitdur		The average duration per visit (seconds per visit) of all non-honeybee and non-bumblebee and non-squash bee visits that were interacting with any part of the flower for each visit to each site.
-Other_visitdur2		The average duration per visit (seconds per visit) of all non-honeybees and non-bumblebees that were only interacting with the petals of the flower for each visit to each site.
+Other2_visitdur2		The average duration per visit (seconds per visit) of all non-honeybees and non-bumblebees and non-squash bee that were only interacting with the petals of the flower for each visit to each site.
-Other_visitdur3		The average duration per visit (seconds per visit) of all non-honeybees and non-bumblebees that were only interacting with the nectar of the flower for each visit to each site.
+Other2_visitdur3		The average duration per visit (seconds per visit) of all non-honeybees and non-bumblebees and non-squash bee that were only interacting with the nectar of the flower for each visit to each site.
-Other_visitdur4		The average duration per visit (seconds per visit) of all non-honeybees and non-bumblebees that were only interacting with the pollen/stamen of the flower for each visit to each site.
+Other2_visitdur4		The average duration per visit (seconds per visit) of all non-honeybees and non-bumblebees and non-squash bee that were only interacting with the pollen/stamen of the flower for each visit to each site.
-Other_visitdur5		The average duration per visit (seconds per visit) of all non-honeybees and non-bumblebees that were interacting with the pollen/stamen and nectar simultaneously of the flower for each visit to each site.
+Other2_visitdur5		The average duration per visit (seconds per visit) of all non-honeybees and non-bumblebees and non-squash bee that were interacting with the pollen/stamen and nectar simultaneously of the flower for each visit to each site.
 VisitShannon		The Shannon diversity index of all pollinator visitors to flowers for each visit to a site.